 I received a Ph.D. in Theoretical Physics from the C.N.
 Yang Institute for Theoretical Physics in Stony Brook University (SUNY Stony Brook), where my advisor was Prof. Martin Roček.
-My primary areas of research are (super)string theory and M-theory, with a focus on supersymmetric gauge theories, superconformal field theories (SCFTs), topological field theory.
+My primary areas of research are (super)string theory and M-theory, with a focus on supersymmetric gauge theories, superconformal field theories (SCFTs), and topological field theory.
 I am also interested in associated applications of algebraic geometry and algebraic topology.
 The general theme of my research and interests are more aptly captured by what is called physical mathematics.

 To this end, I maintain a broad interest also in quantum field theory and condensed matter theory.

-Prior to joining Stony Brook, I received a Master’s in Electrical Engineering from the Indian Insititute of Technology Kanpur (IIT Kanpur) where I specialized in Microelectronics and Device Physics.
+Prior to Stony Brook, I received a Master’s in Electrical Engineering from the Indian Insititute of Technology Kanpur (IIT Kanpur) where I specialized in Microelectronics and Device Physics.
 My Master’s thesis was entitled “Non-equilibrium Green Function Studies of Spin Field Effect Transistors“.
 This was preceded by a Bachelor’s in Electrical Engineering (B.Tech.) also from IIT Kanpur.
 My Bachelor’s thesis was entitled “Finite Element Modeling of Radiation Conditions in Electromagnetic Scattering” and was awarded the Best B.Tech.
 Project Award.
 During the course of my undergraduate and graduate studies at IIT Kanpur, I developed and sustained a strong interest in physics, and gravitated more towards theory, exploiting the science-based engineering style.
 When time permits, I occasionally dabble in electronic circuits, as a hobby.
 A long standing interest (since 1996) has been experimenting and using Linux, in various forms and flavors.
 I enjoy scientific programming when I can.